Enigmahack/MatrixCodeGenerator/README.md

 *   **Firewall Effect**: A dynamic effect that simulates a firewall's protective barrier, adding a layer of visual defense with configurable patterns and intensity.

 #
+🚀 What's New in v7.3.2
+This version primarily focuses on refining the robust architecture introduced in `v7.3.1`, ensuring stability and minor optimizations without introducing major new features or breaking changes.
+It's about polishing the experience and reinforcing the foundational improvements.

+#
 #
 ✨ Features
 🔠 Advanced Typography (Glyphs Tab)